Leadership Ensemble

 Casey Kaleba, MA, PhD

-Fight Choreographer, SAFD Certified Bio
+Stage Combat Choreographer, SAFD Certified Bio

 Casey (he/him) has choreographed fights for Traveling Players since 2006.
 He has choreographed fights for more than 500 professional and academic productions, including the Guthrie Theatre, Folger Theatre, Round House Theatre, Shakespeare Theatre Company, Spoleto Festival USA, Studio Theatre, Wolf Trap Opera, National Players, Washington National Opera, Castleton Festival, Constellation Theatre, Rorschach Theatre, Olney Theatre Center, Signature Theatre, and Ford’s Theatre.
 He is a three-time Helen Hayes Awards nominee in fight direction.